 Sources of DNA double-strand breaks and models of recombinational DNA repair, Cold Springs Harb Perstect Biol., 7;6(9):a016428

 Analysis of post-operative changes in serum protein expression profiles from colorectal cancer patients by MALDI-TOF mass spectrometry: a pilot methodological study, World J Surj Oncol., 26;8:33

 Ferritin accumulation under iron scarcity in Drosophila iron cells, Biochemie, 91(10):1331-4

 Genetic screening for novel Drosophila mutants with discrepancies in iron metabolism, Bichem Soc Trans, 36(Pt 6):1313-6

 - University of San Diego (J.D.
 2020); Brandeis University (Ph.D. in Molecular and Cell Biology, January 2016; M.S. in Molecular and Cell Biology 2012); University of Essex, England (M.Sc. in Biotechnology with distinction 2007); M.G.
 Science Institute, Gujarat University, India (B.Sc. in Biochemistry with Biotechnology 2006; Class Valedictorian; University Gold Medalist [achieved top score in university; equivalent to summa cum laude])

-- Registered to practice before the United States Patent and Trademark Office.
-Not licensed to practice by the State Bar of California.
+- California and registered to practice before the United States Patent and Trademark Office